mariuskimmina/supplywatch/README.md

 ## Getting Started

-The easiest way to run the projekt is by using `docker-compose`

 First you need to adjust the configurations in `configurations/postgresql.env.dummy` You can adjust all values but the only one you really should change is the `POSTGRES_PASSWORD`.
 Once you are done editing save the file as `configurations/postgresql.env`

+Afterwards you can start the project by simply running:

 ```
 docker-compose up -d --build